haftamudesta/portfolio/README.md

 ## Contributing
 Contributions, issues, and feature requests are welcome!
 ## Show your support
-give tumps if you like this project.
+give tumbs up if you like this project.
 ## Acknowledgments
 Microverse
 ## License